 The Office of Global Programs has some competitive travel funds available, but they sometimes have rather rigid deadlines:

-[For those who are in the department of Conflict Resolution, Human Security, & Global Governance, if you want to accomplish research goals/develop a thesis proposal/etc. during the summer institute, you can apply for competitive departmental research or professional development funds]
+[For those who are in the department of Conflict Resolution, Human Security, & Global Governance, if you want to accomplish research goals/develop a thesis proposal/etc. during the summer institute, you can apply for competitive departmental research or professional development funds.
+Those in the Conflict Resolution graduate programs (MA or certificate) can apply for funding from the Matz fellowship, deadline is usually in March: https://www.umb.edu/academics/mgs/crhsgg/matz_fellowship]

 FOR UMASS BOSTON UNDERGRAD STUDENTS

-2016 Beacon’s Student Success Fellowship–UMass Boston full-time, undergraduate students who have secured an experiential learning opportunity (study abroad included) are eligible to apply for this award up to $3,000.
-Apply to My Career Online: https://www.myinterfase.com/umb/Job/Detail/Y0Fuakdma1d3SzZoQTFHc0UxVENsdjlaUjZGc2lHYWY3NVB4Y21OQWdQST01 byMonday, March 28, 2016, Career Job ID # 29782!
+Beacon’s Student Success Fellowship–UMass Boston full-time, undergraduate students who have secured an experiential learning opportunity (study abroad included) are eligible to apply for this award up to $3,000.
+Applications are often due in March. https://www.umb.edu/academics/vpass/career_services/students/internships_co_ops/opportunities_funding_support

 Go Overseas Study & Intern Abroad Scholarship ($500, applications due May 6)